winball501/MultronWcleaner/README.md

-Multron Windows Cleaner provides database-based disk cleanup.
+Multron Win Cleaner provides database-based disk cleanup.

 You can clean your pc with one click.